mikhail-stepanov/mikhail-stepanov/README.md

 ### Hi there, I'm Mikhail

 - I am a citizen of the world, I live on planet Earth 🌍
-- I am a software engineer in [Align Technology inc.](https://www.aligntech.com/)
+- I am a software engineer at [Align Technology inc.](https://www.aligntech.com/)
 - Usually write in Java, sometimes it's something like Python/JS/Dart, depends on a case
 - You can shoot me an email at [the.mikhail.stepanov@gmail.com](mailto:the.mikhail.stepanov@gmail.com)